House Rules

 16 Fuel Leak Fuel will run out in 2d6 hours Outside

-17 Carried Craft Damaged One carried craft loses HP equal to half its maximum HP (or escape pod disabled at DM's discretion)
+17 Carried Craft Damaged One carried craft loses HP equal to half its maximum HP (or escape pod disabled at GM's discretion)

-18 Cargo Damaged 25% of cargo destroyed (or DM's discretion)
+18 Cargo Damaged 25% of cargo destroyed (or GM's discretion)

 19 Gravity Failure No artificial gravity, possible cargo damage as a result Engine Room